codeporting-translator/Docs/en/native/cs2cpp/release-notes/2021/codeporting-native-cs2cpp-21-10.md

 ## Public API and Backward Incompatible Changes ##

 1. libaspose_cpp_clang3_libstdcppd.so and libaspose_cpp_gcc6d.so are no longer populated.
 If you have references to these libraries in your project or build files, please update them to use libaspose_cpp_clang3_libstdcpp.so or libaspose_cpp_gcc6.so instead.
+1. The CppAddFunctionArgument and CppPassFunctionArgument attributes are now deprecated.
+The ArrayRawPointer and ConstArrayRawPointer values of the CppArgumentKind attribute are also deprecated.
+The support of these will be removed in the next version of CodePorting.Native Cs2Cpp.